 As part of the 11th “building, dwelling, thinking” cultural program, architect Anupama Kundoo spoke about how to achieve an architecture that has low environmental impact and is appropriate to the socio-economic context.

-She is currently Professor at UCJC Madrid where she is Chair of “Affordable Habitat”.
+She is currently a Professor at UCJC Madrid where she is Chair of “Affordable Habitat”.
 Kundoo’s work extends to urban design and planning projects thanks to her background in development issues related to rapid urbanization, about which she has written extensively.

 Watch this video in which Kundoo speaks about economically-sound sustainable architecture.
 In the meantime, watch the video below published at Venice Biennale 2016.